When you see or listen to the word “Glassy Eyes,” you might think of a person wearing glasses. But it doesn’t mean this!

 The strain and boredom may be one reason, but tears are in direct relation to it.

-A tear acts as lubricating oil to your eyes, so when they become dry, or there is limited tear production, you caught up with glaze over.
+A tear acts as lubricating oil to your eyes, so when they become dry, or there is limited tear production, you catch up with glaze over.

 Some other reasons for eye glaze may be eye surgery, or it is a result of too much time spent at a computer screen.